chiffa/BioFlow/README.rst

 - node type
 - ``legacy_id``
 - degree of the node
-- whether it is present or not in the hits list (source)
+- whether it is present or not in the hits list (source; negative for secondary list)
+- if the hits list was weighted, the weight; if a secondary list was present, it's weights, but in negative
 - ``p-value``, comparing the information flow through the node to the flow expected for the random set of genes
 - -log10(``p_value``) (``p_p-value``)